joedono/House-of-Z/09-the-anguisa-problem/01b-downtime.md

 21+ - Made three friends

 Week 1 - Made one friend in the Lower Class
-Week 2
+Week 2 - Made no enemies or friends
-Week 3
+Week 3 - Make no enemies or friends
-Week 4
+Week 4 - Attempting to track down the person following him - Daniel Mitsk

 * Lower-class contacts include criminals, laborers, mercenaries, the town guard, and any other folk who normally frequent the cheapest taverns in town.
 * Middle-class contacts include guild members, spellcasters, town officials, and other folk who frequent well-kept establishments.